iffybooks/host-a-website-at-home/README.md

 In this project you'll learn to set up an Ubuntu-based web server on a single-board computer, using Apache HTTP Server to serve your website.
 You'll configure Apache the proper way, letting you host multiple websites on the same machine if you wish.
 Then you'll set up port forwarding on your router to expose your site to the open web.
 Finally, you'll configure Dynamic DNS (DDNS) with a domain or subdomain, so your website will be accessible even when your ISP changes your home IP address.

-This zine is designed around the Orange Pi Zero 2W, a cheap single-board computer that uses very little power.
+The examples in this zine use the Orange Pi Zero 2W, an inexpensive single-board computer that uses very little power.
 You can buy an OPZ2W with 1 GB of RAM for around $20, but you'll need some additional hardware to get up and running.

 We sell complete home web server kits at Iffy Books.
 The kit costs $49 and includes the following: